Theoren Fleury: Early life

 Fleury was born on June 29, 1968, in Oxbow, Saskatchewan, the first of Wally and Donna Fleury's three sons.
 Wally was a hockey player whose dreams of a professional career ended when he broke his leg playing baseball in the summer of 1963; the injury helped fuel a drinking problem.
 Donna was a quiet, religious woman who battled drug addiction for many years.
-Fleury is of Métis heritage, as his grandmother Mary was Cree.
-Fleury was subject to racism for being of the Metis descent throughout his playing career.
+Fleury is of Métis heritage and his grandmother Mary was Cree.
+Fleury was subject to racism for being of Metis descent throughout his playing career.
 The Fleurys lived in Williams Lake, British Columbia, for four years, a period that saw Theo's brother Ted born in 1970, before settling in Russell, Manitoba, by 1973, the year his youngest brother Travis was born.
 Wally worked as a truck driver and maintenance worker at the arena in Russell.
 Fleury and his family shared a passion for music.
 One of his fondest memories when he was a child was listening to his grandfather play the fiddle.
 Fleury's father was a talented man who could play a variety of instruments, such as the piano and guitar.
 This passion for music brought happiness and joy to Theoren and his family as it was a part of their Metis heritage growing up.